needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines-Aliasing.md

 - Loads `i` into `ecx`.
 - Returns the index into `p` by `i`.

 Notice that it loaded `p` twice - why?
-The reason is that the compiler does not know whether `p` points to the address of the struct `bar` itself - so once it has stored 42 into `p`, it has to reload the address of `p` from bar, just incase.
+The reason is that the compiler does not know whether `p` points to the address of the struct `bar` itself - so once it has stored 42 into `p`, it has to reload the address of `p` from bar, just in case.
 A wasted load!

-Lets add `[NoAlias]` now:
+Let's add `[NoAlias]` now:

 ```c#
 [NoAlias]